Testing continues to be emphasized in COVID-19 response

 Smith said the northwest region of the state was still lagging behind the rest of the state in testing, with 281 tests for every 10,000 of the population, compared to 442 for every 10,000 as the state average.
 Testing in northwest Arkansas was returning a 5.8 percent positivity rate, Smith said.

-Of the active cases, 28 percent were from people working in the poultry industry, and 63 percent were people who lived in the city of Rogers.
+Of those cases, 28 percent were from people working in the poultry industry, and 63 percent were people who lived in the city of Rogers.
 Of the infected poultry workers, 73 percent of that group was in the Latino community.

 Smith and Hutchinson both spoke to outreach efforts in what they described as minority communities, naming both Latino and Marshallese, which included outreach through community leaders, such as church pastors and doctors, to encourage testing and distribute testing information.